xrdocs/design/_blogs/peering-fabric-test.md

 failures and operational issues occurring in these types of systems are typically difficult to troubleshoot and repair.
 They also require lengthy planning and timeframes for performing system upgrades.
-We introduce a horizontally scalable distributed peering fabric, the end result being more deterministic interface or node failures.
+We introduce a horizontally scalable distributed Peering Fabric, the end result being more deterministic interface or node failures.

 Minimizing the loss of peering capacity is very important for both